pgBadger - A fast PostgreSQL Log Analyzer

 you will have all daily and weekly reports for the full running period.

 Using the binary format it is possible to create custom incremental and cumulative reports.
-For example, if you want to refresh a pgBadger report each hour from a daily PostgreSQL log file, you can proceed by running each hour the following commands:
+For example, if you want to refresh a pgBadger report each hour from a daily PostgreSQL log file, you can proceed by running the following commands each hour:

 to generate the incremental data files in binary format.
 And to generate the fresh HTML report from that binary file: